AlinaBrode/am_lang/docs/plans.md

 * mobile version
   * left panel slides to the left by the button in the right top corner of the panel
 * link with github (small etudes)
+* expand introductory article on the site
+  * pet project for study js
+  * educational place to break through Armenian alphabet and a frequent set of common phrases
+  * place to find a community of people studying and teaching armenian language